What is One Health?

 Significant knowledge gaps exist in the body of research on wildlife health in Malawi and the collection and analysis of baseline data will be beneficial for informing conservation strategies locally, regionally, and nationally.

-What’s more, the interface between wildlife, domestic animals, and wildlife is very close in Malawi and the potential for interaction is particularly significant given the country’s high human population density and encroachment of human settlement on the edges of many protected areas, making the potential for disease transfer at this interface of special concern.
+What’s more, the interface between domestic animals and wildlife is very close in Malawi and the potential for interaction is particularly significant given the country’s high human population density and encroachment of human settlement on the edges of many protected areas.
+This makes the potential for disease transfer at this interface of special concern.

 Where will this project be based?